byu-cpe/ecen520_student/spi_download/spi_download.md

 <!--
+- More reusable code.
+It was super nice that there were sections of code that we could reuse from the testbench we wrote last week.
+That made it a lot faster to develop my testbench.
+It's unlikely, but if the future labs give me any chance to reuse some of testbench code I'd be very happy.
 - Add an exercise where the students do one of the following:
   1. Open the fpga layout tool and browse around the design.
 Find the I/O and logic resources.
   3. Have a constraint that requires the SPICLK and MOSI/MISO flip flps to be very close to the I/O. Need to make sure the a the timing delay between CLK/MISO/MOSI is as small as possible.